 Whenever in doubt, ask your pediatrician!
 How many diapers per day is really a question of convenience, style, and preference!

-Happy bum-changing, momma!
+Happy bum-changing, mama!